Skip to main content

 While robots offer customers quick answers on platforms that are convenient for them, they also bring radical new efficiencies to banks.
 Robots don't need a salary, vacation, or insurance.
 They work 24 hours a day.

-Hence, the savings could be mind blowing. โ€œOver the next 15 years, the 45% and possibly up to 75% of financial services jobs are likely to be performed by robots,โ€ says Cliff Justice, KPMG's chief consultant.
-"This should translate into huge cost savings up to 75% for joining companies."
+So, the savings could be staggering.
+"Over the next 15 years, it's likely that 45% and perhaps up to 75% of jobs in the financial services industry will be filled by robots," says Cliff Justice, head of consulting at KPMG.
+"This should translate into huge cost savings of up to 75% for companies that join."

 Juniper Research predicts that healthcare and banking savings could be $ 0.70 per interaction.
 That's over $ 8 billion a year by 2022.

-โ€œIf Taco Bell's TacoBot doesn't understand one person's request and orders three tacos instead of one, the results are unlikely to be catastrophic.
-If, however, an interaction with a bot accidentally results in the same person sending money three times or paying a bill incorrectly, the results can be costly. "
+“If Taco Bell's TacoBot misunderstands a person's request and orders three tacos instead of one, the results are unlikely to be catastrophic.
+If, however, an interaction with a bot accidentally leads the same person to send money three times or pay a bill incorrectly, the results can be costly.”

 Meanwhile, Mastercard's Facebook Messenger bot (available to issuer banks) allows users to drill down into spending types.
 Kiki Del Valle, Senior VP of Commerce for each Mastercard device, says:

-โ€œA customer can ask the bot how much he has spent on restaurants in the past three months.
-He can then set a spending limit and set an alert for when he approaches the limit.
-It is very easy to do this in a natural language chat session โ€.
+A customer can ask the bot how much they've spent at restaurants in the last three months.
+They can then set a spending limit and set up an alert for when they approach the limit.
+It's very easy to do in a natural language chat session.

 Obviously, the long-term success of robots depends on the naturalness of communication.
 Nobody wants to be harmed by a well-known artificial intelligence.
 And people won't forgive when a robot makes silly verbal mistakes.